 We arrived at about noon (we recommend you do the same as it can get very busy with queues on the weekends) and ordered the lobster roll with caviar, croque monsieur with fresh truffle and white pizza with fontina, black truffles, thyme and honey.
 All dishes were absolutely divine, especially the lobster roll.
 Soaked in melted butter, thick chunks of meaty lobster sat in a warm bun, accompanied by a slither of caviar.
 Definitely worth a stop off for a quick lunch (or brunch) in the area.

 The Barbary – Covent Garden (Neal’s Yard)

 The Barbary has been rated year after year as one of ‘London’s Top Restaurants’ by Time Out.
-Their minimalist U-shaped bar restaurant serves a fusion of North African and Mediterranean food.
+Their minimalist U-shaped bar restaurant serves a fusion of North African and Mediterranean food, and for those who want to embrace this culture and it’s delicious food they can go to an african store.
 As a Gibraltarian, this is particularly intriguing.
 Their menu includes ‘baking and grinding’ naan and pitta cooked over coals and paired with hummus, baba ghanoush or mashwiya.
 The hot blistered breads are a perfect mop for the delicious Middle Eastern inspired dips.

 Their main menu is small and focused, usually a selection of chicken, fish and seafood as well as vegetarian dishes.
 On a recent visit, their salmon dish was probably my favourite dish of the entire trip.
 The salmon was cooked in honey, garlic and cumin, slightly charred and showered in spring onions.
 Served alone, so simple but cooked to perfection, the sweetness from the honey really complimented the spiciness and smokiness of the dish.